hybridgroup/gocv/README.md

 	gocv version: 0.13.0
 	opencv lib version: 3.4.1

+### Cache builds

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times:
+If you are running a version of Go older than v1.10 and not modifying GoCV source, precompile the GoCV package to significantly decrease your build times:

 	go install gocv.io/x/gocv